IPFS Cluster Overview

 - Automatic re-pinning on downtime events.

-- Evenly-distributed pins according to repository space of each IPFS daemon.
+- Evenly-distributed pins according to repository free space of each IPFS daemon.
+Pin allocations can also be manually set.

 - Comprehensive configuration options, allowing for high-latency clusters (world-wide peers).